 Mix Design.
-Develop and submit a job mix formula for each mixture according to AASHTO R35.
+Develop and submit a job mix formula for each mixture according to R35.
 Each mix design shall be capable of being produced, placed, and compacted as specified.
-Assign a unique identification number to each JMF.
+Apply all mix design requirements for Superpave to the development of the WMA mix design.

-Gradation: Use the FHWA Superpave 0.45 Power Chart to define permissible gradations for the specified mixture.
+Gradation: The FHWA Superpave 0.45 Power Chart shall be used to define permissible gradations for the specified mixture.
 Type C shall be either a No.4 (4.75 mm), 3/8" (9.5 mm), or 1/2" (12.5 mm) Nominal Maximum Aggregate Size Hot-Mix.
 Unless otherwise noted in the Plans, the Type C shall meet the 3/8" (9.5 mm) Nominal Maximum Aggregate Size.
 Type B Hot-Mix shall be the 3/4" (19.0 mm) Nominal Maximum Aggregate Size and the Bituminous Concrete Base Course (BCBC) shall be the 1" (25.0 mm) Nominal Maximum Aggregate Size.
 Target values for percent passing each standard sieve for the design aggregate structure shall comply with the Superpave control points and should avoid the restricted zone.
-Percentages shall be based on the washed gradation of the aggregate according to AASHTO T11.
+Percentages shall be based on the washed gradation of the aggregate according to T11.